 In January 2022, Meta renamed the Oculus Quest 2 headset to the Meta Quest 2.
 The hardware itself, reviewed here, remains the same.

 The Oculus Quest 2 is one of the best VR headsets available for both beginners and seasoned VR veterans alike.
-In fact, we’d go so far as to say it’s a must-have device if you’re looking for a top-tier VR system that doesn’t require the additional wires, huge expense or added fuss of a PC-based VR setup, like the HTC Vive or now-discontinued Oculus Rift S.
+In fact, we’d go so far as to say it’s a must-have device if you’re looking for a top-tier VR system that doesn’t require the additional wires, huge expense or added fuss of a PC-based VR setup, like the HTC Vive or now-discontinued Oculus Rift S. Now that the Meta Quest Pro now here, there's a solid chance we could be seeing discounts on the more accessible VR headset now, too.

 But for how long will it remain top of the VR pile?
 Facebook (now called Meta) announced its latest VR headset – dubbed Project Cambria – at the Connect event last October.
 At the time the company explained that this new device will be home to groundbreaking technology that aims to help establish the earliest days of its ambitious 'metaverse'.